We are a vertically integrated real estate company with over 18 years of experience in building, investing, and managing real estate.

 Vienna Rye

-Vienna Rye is a distinguished self-taught digital media artist.
-Initially pursuing a degree in international economics at New York University, she later chose to dedicate herself to the arts, forging a successful career as an art director and content creator.
-Vienna has collaborated with an impressive roster of clients, including Alicia Keys, RocNation, NY Green City Force, the First Step Act (enacted by Congress in 2018), Kamehameha Schools, and others.
-Specializing in digital and social media, she has leveraged these platforms to engage tens of thousands within local communities and spearhead multiple viral campaigns.
+Vienna Rye is a distinguished self-taught digital media artist and entrepreneur.
+Initially pursuing a degree in international economics at New York University, she later chose to dedicate herself to the arts, forging a dynamic career as an art director and content creator.
+Specializing in brand development and digital storytelling, she has leveraged social media platforms to engage tens of thousands within local communities and spearhead multiple viral campaigns.

-Her artwork has garnered significant recognition, featured in an expansive campaign spanning over 80 billboards across Los Angeles and throughout LAX (Los Angeles International Airport).
+Her artwork has garnered wide recognition, featured in an expansive campaign spanning over 80 billboards across Los Angeles and throughout Los Angeles International Airport.
 Vienna’s pieces have been showcased internationally, including in the “Líneas Vitales/Vital Lines” exhibition at the Elizabeth Catlett Art Space and Printmaking Studio in New York City, private exhibitions in NYC, La Maison Baldwin in France, and various others.
-Her work has been commissioned by notable organizations such as Amplifier Art and the Center for Cultural Power, and published by 1804 Books, among others, solidifying her influence in the creative industry.
+Her work has been commissioned by Amplifier Art and the Center for Cultural Power, and published by 1804 Books.

 OUR VISION